 Amid all the excitement and potential of business growth, it can be easy to lose sight of what initially made your venture special and set you on the path to success.

-An organization’s culture is embodied and maintained by its people, so take every opportunity to engage with your workforce, gauge people’s views on how the company is performing, and give something back to those who have contributed to your achievements so far.
+An organization’s culture is embodied and maintained by its people.
+Take every opportunity to engage with your workforce, gauge people’s views on how the company is performing, and give something back to those who have contributed to your achievements so far.

 With the cultural foundations that underpin your business intact, you can look to the future confident of achieving further growth and prosperity, whatever challenges arise.